Image Optimization

 Don’t use GIFs for big product images, as this file size is also huge, and there’s no way for you to reduce it.
 Use them for thumbnails and decorative images instead.

-Finally, PNGs can be a good alternative for JPEGs and GIFs.
+Finally, PNGs can be a good alternative to JPEGs and GIFs.
 Just remember that if you’re using product photos in PNG format, use PNG-8 instead of PNG-24.
-These image file types make great decorative images thanks to its small file sizes.
+These image file types make great decorative images thanks to their small file sizes.

-But although thumbnails are great overall, they can also slow down your page loading speed.
-So, make sure the file sizes if your thumbnails are as small as possible.
+However, although thumbnails are great overall, they can also slow down your page loading speed.
+So, make sure the file sizes of your thumbnails are as small as possible.

-Also, vary your alt attribute text so that you wouldn’t be duplicating the text that you’ll be using for larger versions of the same image.
+Also, vary your alt attribute text so that you won’t be duplicating the text that you’ll be using for larger versions of the same image.

 An image sitemap allows search engines to discover images that they wouldn’t otherwise find online.

-So, make sure to try to reduce these images down with necessarily reducing the quality.
+So, make sure to try to reduce these images without necessarily reducing the quality.

 Testing your images lets you convert more customers in the long run.